3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 The current 96Boards has two USB Type A connectors (the two big regular USB connectors) and one micro USB connector.
 To use adb from your host PC, you need to connect the Host PC with micro USB connector.

 Not all SoC used on the 96Boards have more than one USB OTG ports.
-The DragonBoard 410C and HiKey are sharing one USB port with switch between USB Type-A ports and micro USB ports.
+The Dragonboard 410C and HiKey are sharing one USB port with switch between USB Type-A ports and micro USB ports.
 With this design it is not possible to use both USB Type-A connector and micro USB connector at the same time.

 You need to unplug anything it is connected on the the USB Type A connector, such as, mouse or keyboard and etc, to use micro USB connector for adb.

 Using any mouse/keyboard and other USB devices on regular usage of Android is perfectly fine, just please remove any USB devices on both Type-A connector before inserting micro USB cable for starting to use adb.

-TODO: We need to explain the reasons for this (CE boards with only a single USB controller cannot support OTG at the same time as normal host controller).
-This matters because Bubblegum-96 does have two USB controllers so on that board it can all be used at once.

 # Hikey FAQ

-**Q: What is the difference between the J15 and J601 boot mode pins?
+**Q: What is the difference between the J15 and J601 boot mode pins?**

 There are two versions of the Hikey, one is produced by LeMaker and the other by CircuitCo.